pablodecm/phd_thesis/src/104_chapter_4.md

 learning task for complex non-linear problems.
 If $d$ is very large, the problem of learning an optimal tree based on data is computationally very demanding, and the resulting model would not generalise well to unseen data.
-This motivates a the use of tree ensembles, where the final prediction is composed by the combined predictions of several small trees.
+This motivates the use of tree ensembles, where the final prediction is composed by the combined predictions of several small trees.
 For an ensemble of $K$ CART trees, the final model prediction $T(\boldsymbol{x})$ can be expressed as: